-- If Apstra determines that the issues are beyond the scope of what Apstra can mitigate, then Apstra commits to help the customer swap the hardware platform or operating system for one that Apstra knows works.
+- If Apstra determines that the issues are beyond the scope of what Apstra can mitigate, then Apstra commits to helping the customer swap the hardware platform or operating system for one that Apstra knows works.

 - If the customer is not interested or able to swap out the hardware platform, then Apstra recommends involving the hardware vendor and will join in on initial and ongoing calls at the request of the customer.
-Aprtra will leverage its infrastructure and partners to help debug the issue and get it to the fastest resolution.
+Apstra will leverage its infrastructure and partners to help debug the issue and get it to the fastest resolution.

-Five millions tests a day
+Five million tests a day

 How is Apstra able to provide this level of support?
 One reason is that we operate the most powerful automated testbed in the industry.
 Apstra runs tens of thousands of continuous tests per commit, per branch, across hundreds of devices from multiple vendors including a range of switch operating systems, chipsets, and models, and thousands of virtual appliances from multiple vendors.
 This amounts to more than five million tests a day.

 Apstra is also able to automatically run these tests at our customers’ sites for new hardware platforms which may not be part of the Apstra testbed.
 If those tests pass, Apstra commits to supporting those devices, also.
 If those tests fail, then our customers are empowered with this information so they can decide which hardware platforms and operating systems to deploy in their infrastructure.